‘An accelerated cauldron of evolution’: Covid-19 patients with cancer, HIV, may play a role in emergence of variants

 While active infection with the coronavirus for most people lasts only for about eight to 10 days — considered too short for many mutations to occur — it can last for 160 days or longer in those with weakened immune systems, providing more opportunities for change.
 Scientists have described virus replication in such patients as akin to making photocopies of photocopies, with later copies being more blurred or different from copies of the originals.

 On Feb.
-18, the Centers for Disease Control and Prevention issued new guidance recognizing that some severely immunocompromised patients may shed virus beyond 20 days and require additional testing and consultation, but did not offer specific recommendations.
+18, the Centers for Disease Control and Prevention issued new guidance recognizing that some severely immunocompromised patients may shed the virus beyond 20 days and require additional testing and consultation, but did not offer specific recommendations.

-One of the biggest questions facing doctors treating covid-19 patients with weakened immune systems is how the combination of therapies for SARS-CoV-2 and for cancer, or other underlying illnesses, affect viral mutation.
+One of the biggest questions facing doctors treating coronavirus patients with weakened immune systems is how the combination of therapies for SARS-CoV-2 and for cancer, or other underlying illnesses, affect viral mutation.

 “I will tell you, to be completely honest, we don’t know the best thing to do,” Haidar said.

-The ethics are tricky, he said: Even if doctors were to weigh the theoretical risk of contributing to mutations vs. doing all that they could to save the life in front of them, the issue is that “we really the don’t have anything to offer these patients” beyond convalescent plasma and monoclonal antibodies.
+The ethics are tricky, he said: Even if doctors were to weigh the theoretical risk of contributing to mutations versus doing all that they could to save the life in front of them, the issue is that “we really don’t have anything to offer these patients” beyond convalescent plasma and monoclonal antibodies.
 So he said he and his colleagues will continue to give the treatments.

 Throwing vaccines into the mix is another question.
-They are not expected to be very effective in immunocompromised people, Bhojwani said, and no one really knows how they virus might react to a combination of cancer therapies, the vaccine and covid-19 treatments.
+They are not expected to be very effective in immunocompromised people, Bhojwani said, and no one really knows how the virus might react to a combination of cancer therapies, the vaccine and covid-19 treatments.

 “These are all questions we keep asking ourselves,” she said.